My Dinner

 Calories: 37kcalCarbohydrates: 4gProtein: 1gFat: 2gSaturated Fat: 1gPolyunsaturated Fat: 1gMonounsaturated Fat: 1gCholesterol: 7mgSodium: 5mgPotassium: 23mgFiber: 1gSugar: 3gVitamin A: 13IUCalcium: 7mgIron: 1mg

-Keyword Bethmännchen, Frankfurter Cookies, Marzipan Almond Cookies, Marzipan Rosewater Cookies
+Keyword Bethmännchen, Frankfurter Cookies, Marzipan Almond Cookies, Marzipan Rosewater (affiliate link) Cookies

 • facebook